Why Most Video Is Watched Without Sound

 For viewers watching content in a second language, subtitles improve comprehension substantially.

-This is also true for content that uses regional accents, industry-specific vocabulary, or rapid conversational delivery.
+The same is true for content that uses regional accents, industry-specific vocabulary, or rapid conversational delivery.
 The subtitle does not replace the audio; it reinforces it.

 Accessibility

-Adding subtitles means more of your viewers receive the full message.
-Viewers who would otherwise skip a video without audio watch with subtitles.
-Viewers who partially miss content due to comprehension barriers follow more completely.
+Adding subtitles means more of your audience receives the full message.
+Viewers who would otherwise skip a muted video watch with subtitles.
+Viewers who partially miss content due to language or environment barriers follow more completely.

-- social and marketing video, where a large portion of views happen on muted autoplay
+- social and marketing video, where a large share of views happen on muted autoplay

 - educational or instructional content, where comprehension is the goal